• Skip to primary navigation

 fresh spinach gnocchi just rolled and ridges added using the tines of a fork all on a semolina flour-dusted parchment-lined baking tray.

-Why We Love This Gnocchi Pasta Recipe
+Why You'll Love This Gnocchi Pasta Recipe

-• It's 100% homemade which means it's healthier for your family
+• It's 100% homemade, which means it's healthier for your family

 • Both recipes are authentic from right here in Italy